Tip 1: Increase visibility during the day

-There is one thing which is hard to avoid: if you cycle you (also) use roads.
-The better you are visible for motorists, the safer you are en route – no matter whether it is day or night.
-During the day this is best achieved by wearing bright, fluorescent clothing.
-These colours reflect the sunlight and hence appear very bright in daylight.
-But consider this: streetlamps and headlights are not as effective as sunbeams, which means this type of clothing does not really keep you safe at night.
+One thing can only rarely be avoided: if you ride a bike, you (also) use roads.
+The easier it is for drivers to recognise you, the safer you are on the road – whether it is day or night.
+During the day, this works best with bright, fluorescent clothing.
+These colours reflect sunlight, making them appear very bright in daylight.
+But remember: streetlights and headlights do not have the same effect as sunbeams.
+Therefore, this clothing offers little protection at night.

-Tip 4: Give clear signals and stick to traffic rules
+Tip 4: Give clear signals and obey traffic rules

 Tip 5: Wear a helmet